281-923-9266

 Recommended daily amount: 1 to 2.5 cups of high-quality dry food a day, divided into two meals.
 NOTE: How much your adult dog eats depends on her size, age, build, metabolism, and activity level.
 Dogs are individuals, just like people, and they don't all need the same amount of food.
 It almost goes without saying that a highly active dog will need more than a couch potato dog.
 The quality of dog food you buy also makes a difference--the better the dog food, the further it will go toward nourishing your dog and the less of it you'll need to shake into your dog's bowl.
 Keep your Labradoodle in good shape by measuring her food and feeding her twice a day rather than leaving food out all the time.
 If you're unsure whether she's overweight, give her the eye test and the hands-on test.
 First, look down at her.
 You should be able to see a waist.
 Then place your hands on her back, thumbs along the spine, with the fingers spread downward.
 You should be able to feel but not see her ribs without having to press hard.
 If you can't, she needs less food and more exercise.
 Dividing your Labradoodle's food into two or more meals per day instead of a big bowl once a day can also lower her risk of gastric torsion, also known as bloat.
 The Labrador Retriever can suffer from this condition, and it's a trait that can be easily passed on to any Labradoodle offspring.
 For more on feeding your Labradoodle, see our guidelines for buying the right food, feeding your puppy, and feeding your adult dog.

 Australian Labradoodles have an allergy friendly coat but this unfortunately does not mean that everyone with a dog allergy will tolerate an Australian Labradoodle.
 It is possible to be allergic to saliva, urine, hair or dander and each person’s allergy is slightly different.
 Our experience shows that a large percentage of people with dog allergies do not react to Australian Labradoodles, but this does not apply to everyone.
-On occasions you may find that you react when your puppy comes home.
-This may be because of allergens that the puppy has picked up through contact with another animal (a dog or cat in the breeders home, at the vet’s office etc).
-If this is the case, you will see a vast improvement after bathing the puppy.
-Other Labradoodles (Origin, Early Generation, British, American) tend to have hair coats which DO SHED to varying degrees and are therefore not suitable for allergy and asthma sufferers.

 A labby (hair) coat is very low maintenance as far as brushing and grooming time.
 They do, however, usually shed some.
 The fleecier coats are OFTEN (not always) lower shedding, but require more grooming time to avoid matting.
 Wool coats are often allergy-friendly and low shedding, but require a lot of grooming to avoid matting.
 There are full coated, upper generation dogs that are NOT woolly but ARE allergy-friendly and low shedding.
 It takes an experienced breeder to recognize this.
 In any case, it is a personal decision about where you will spend your time in terms of dealing with dog hair...either in grooming the dog or cleaning up the hair it leaves behind on your clothes and floor.